joric/oneliners/README.md

 #### next

-Use `next` whether you need an oneliner loop with an early exit.
+Use `next` whether you need an inline loop with an early exit.

 * https://leetcode.com/problems/two-sum